Ret. Det. Kenny Driscoll

 His unit from Central went from a District MCU to a DDU/MCU in late 1999 early 2000, and all of the members of the unit at the time received the new titles of Detective.
 Ken went from Police Officer badge number 3232 to Detective badge number 550 – They didn’t officially hold the title detective for the first 8 years they worked together, but they held some of the best closure ratings in the city as did their plain clothes investigations.
 The reason behind it was a rotation policy, detectives were rotated to patrol after 3 years.
 District Majors realized their detectives were learning and getting better, after 3 years they were either very good at what they did, or they were not, but to bounce them from investigations should have been based on ability, not longevity.
 Investigators came and went, but the best of best was held on to, bot rotated back to patrol.
 Don’t get me wrong, patrol is not beneath an investigator, Ken loved it and would have done either with pride.
 But like anything, some people are better at one thing than another, some guys loved patrol and hated investigations letting officers do what they do best was the best way to run an agency, but we had a commissioner come in that felt rotation was the best policy.
 It cost us some of the best detectives in the country as these men and women left the agency to work for departments with better sense.

 This is an X-ray of Ken's lumbar spine

 It shows 6 screws - 3 rods

 Stolen Items Recovered in 'Cyber Sting'

-Internet: Baltimore Police Officer enters Winning bid after theft victim finds his belongings for sale at Online auction house.
+Internet: Baltimore Police Officer enters Winning bid after a theft victim finds his belongings for sale at an Online auction house.